 DUTIES OF THE

-The Stewards, like the Deacons, also carry rods, in imitation of England's Lord High Steward's rod in the House of Lords.
-The rods are also topped with the jewels of their offices.
+Stewards, like the Deacons, carry white rods, in imitation of England’s Lord High Steward’s rod in the House of Lords.
+The rods are also topped with the jewels of their office - the Cornucopia.